brntsllvn/brntsllvn.github.io/_posts/2018-10-27-rust-lifetimes-by-example.md

 }
 ```

-Above, I define a `main` function that itself defines some values, an internal scope which calls `longest6` and then prints.`longest6` is the closest thing to the original `longest` we have seen because both inputs are of type `&str`.
+Above, I define a `main` function that defines some values, an internal scope which calls `longest6`, and then prints.`longest6` is the closest thing to the original `longest` we have seen because both inputs are string slices, `&str`.

 In the following example, I move one step closer to the original `longest` by actually doing something with `y` in the function body.
-It makes no difference.
+Since `longest6` cannot return `y`, the lifetime of `y` is irrelevant and Rust's borrow checker confirms there is no UaF by successfully compiling.

 ```rust
 fn main() {